 One study on the relationship between sleep positions and quality of sleep, via self-assessment, looked into body positions of good sleepers (those who were satisfied with the quality of their sleep) and poor sleepers (those who complained about it).
 Compared to poor sleepers, good sleepers experienced significantly better quality of sleep, were in better shape in the morning, had less difficulty in falling asleep, felt less agitation, and had fewer awakenings at night.
 The same study also went on to show that poor sleepers consistently spent more time on their back with their heads straight.
-In stark contrast, good sleepers seldom slept on their back for long periods of immobility, suggesting sleep position might be an important factor affecting the quality of sleep.1
+In stark contrast, good sleepers seldom slept on their back

 To get the best out of this daily miracle, it is important to sleep in the right position.
 So how should you sleep — like a baby, a log, or a top?
 Sleep experts say whatever position you choose to sleep, ensure that your body is in midline, that is, maintain the natural curves of the spine.
 This ensures the stress and strain on the spine and body are minimized.2 That said, some positions can be really good or terrible for you depending on various other factors.

 Sleeping on the back isn’t a very popular sleeping position and often gets a bad rap among poor sleepers.
 Despite this, many experts recommend this position because it rests the head, neck, spine, and internal organs